ory/web/src/pages/blog/argon2-parameters-choice-best-practice.md

 ### Adjust Memory and Iterations

-To reach the desired execution time, you have two variables to tweak.
+To reach the desired execution time, you can tweak two variables.
 It is recommended to start with the highest amount of memory possible and one iteration.
 Reduce the memory until one hashing operation takes less than your desired duration.
-Next, advance the number of iterations to approach the desired execution time as close as possible.
+Next, advance the number of iterations to approach the desired< execution time as close as possible.

 ## Automate it!

 If the previous paragraph sounds like an algorithm to you, then you are absolutely right.
 We wrote a small CLI helper that allows you to run this procedure in an automated manner.
-It is part of
-[ORY Kratos](https://github.com/ory/kratos).
-You can use the prebuild binary or docker image to run the CLI on your server and figure out the best values for your setup.
+It is part of our user management system [Ory Kratos](https://github.com/ory/kratos).
+You can use the prebuild binary from GitHub releases or docker image to run the CLI on your server and figure out the best values for your setup.
 It is as easy as running:

 ```
 $ kratos hashers argon2 calibrate 1s